telekom/aifoundation-docs/docs/02_Introduction.md

 ### Key Features

-- **Ease of use:** We provide simple APIs for querying LLMs, with upcoming support for fine-tuning.
+- **Ease of use:** We provide simple APIs for querying and fine-tuning LLMs, tailored to your specific needs.
-- **Fully managed:** Enjoy features like auto-scaling and pay-as-you-go, ensuring your models are always operational without the need for manual intervention.
+- **Fully managed:** Enjoy features like auto-scaling and pay-as-you-go, keeping your models operational without manual intervention.
 - **German/EU-Hosted Security:** Your data is in safe hands with our GDPR-compliant hosting in Germany and the EU.
 - **Diverse LLM Options:** Access a wide range of open-source and proprietary LLMs with our T-Systems LLM API Key.